mentainha/m3o/api/README.md

-# Micro API
+# M3O API

-The Micro API consists of a set of public apis for everyday use.
+The M3O API consists of a set of many separate public apis all consumed through a single gateway.

 ## Overview

-Micro APIs are a standard set of http/json APIs which act as programmable building blocks for rapid development of any product or services.
+M3O APIs are a standard set of http/json APIs which act as programmable building blocks for rapid development of any product or services.
 Pick up and use one or more APIs as easily as importing a library and making a function call from a library.